KelechiDivine/livestorm-plugins-examples/direct-messaging/README.md

 We use this API to register a button in the (+) menu of the Chat, allowing the user to prefill the `<textarea>` with the correct command.

+Please note that autofilling the Chat `<textarea>` will throw an error on unverified plugins.
+To prevent this, run `livestorm review` to get the authorization of using the [`Same origin` flag](https://developers.livestorm.co/docs/review-marketplace#the-same-origin-policy).

 Find out more about this API [here](https://developers.livestorm.co/docs/chat#buttonsregisterchatsharebutton).

 ### `Users.me()`